 For all the culture buffs, make sure you visit in January when the Santiago a Mil International Festival takes place.
 Celebrating contemporary arts, the festival is a flurry of color, sound and expression.

-Few facts about Santiago:
+a Few facts about Santiago

 Santiago is the capital city of Chile and is centrally located in the Santiago Basin, encompassed by mountains.
 Because of the city’s natural surroundings and geographical position, it’s possible for visitors to go both skiing and to the beach in one day.
 Spanish is the national language and is particularly colloquial and fast compared to other Latin American countries.
 It’s certainly worth knowing some Spanish before you arrive, as people are not likely to speak English.
-The Chilean peso is the local currency and if you’re not familiar with South America, the high denominations may take some adjusting to.
+The Chilean peso is the local currency, and if you’re not familiar with South America, the high denominations may take some adjusting to.